-Justice Department Re-Opens Emmett Till Murder Investigation
+Justice Department Reopens Emmett Till Murder Investigation

 Milam told the reporter:

 "As long as I live and can do anything about it, n*****s are gonna stay in their place.
 N*****s ain't gonna vote where I live.
 If they did, they'd control the government.
 They ain't gonna go to school with my kids.
-And when a n****r gets close to mentioning sex with a white woman, he's tired o' livin'.
+And when a n***** gets close to mentioning sex with a white woman, he's tired o' livin'.
 I'm likely to kill him."

 As Debbie Elliott reported in 2015, some citizens of Sumner, Miss., where the trial took place, have sought reconciliation in the years since the two men's acquittal.